AlbertoMontalesi/AlbertoMontalesi.github.io/_posts/2018-05-09-Beyond-ES6#3:ES8-async-and-await.md

 ## Error handling

 In a normal promise we would use `.catch()` to catch eventual errors returned by the promise.
-Here it is not much different:
+Here, it is not much different:

 ```js
 async function asyncFunc() {